 Through a real estate auction house, the Trust began marketing the property to potential private buyers.
 After a sealed bid auction, the Trust sold the property to a hotel developer for \$5.25 million.
 The sale closed on August 26, 2008.
 The parties remain in post-closing phase, sorting through final distribution of outstanding assets that were sold with the hotel and issues such as payment of outstanding property taxes.
-The Trust also anticipates receiving approximately \$1 million from an outstanding operating account.
+As of June 30, 2009, the Trust has received approximately \$600,000 from an outstanding operating account.

 The trustee is concurrently pursuing collection proceedings with respect to the judgment it obtained against the guarantors, and it has filed a lawsuit in the United States District Court for the Northern District of Illinois against Regions Bank to seek payment on four letters of credit, totaling \$ 1,637,375, that were additional collateral for the loan.
 Before settling this litigation, the parties needed to resolve an outstanding lien held by the IRS on one of the properties.
 On September 29, 2008, the Circuit Court of Cook County confirmed the sale of property located at 1810 Vandalia in Collinsville for \$420,000.
 A portion of the funds will be applied to the cost of sale, and the remainder of the funds were applied to satisfy the IRS lien.
 The IRS then released its tax lien against the debtor.
 The parties are in the midst of settling this litigation.
 At a November 19, 2008 settlement conference, the parties agreed to a settlement in principle and began working on drafting the written settlement agreement and release, which would resolve the litigation.
 The settlement conference was continued to December 5, 2008.
-At the December 5 status hearing, counsel for one of the debtors disclosed that the health of the debtor was deteriorating, and the debtor was not capable of signing the settlement agreement.
-The matter was therefore again continued to January 28, 2009, to allow the parties time to resolve the issue of determining who could execute the settlement documents on the debtor's behalf.
+At the December 5, status hearing, counsel for one of the debtors disclosed that the health of the debtor was deteriorating, and the debtor was not capable of signing the settlement agreement.
+The matter was therefore again continued to January 28, 2009, to allow the parties some time to resolve the issue of determining who could execute the settlement documents on the debtor's behalf.
 The debtor died shortly after this court hearing.
 The matter was continued to March 20, 2009 to provide the estate and its executor sufficient time to prepare all documents.
+The parties continued settlement discussions on September 29, 2009, at which time, the court continued the matter to December 4, 2009 for a final settlement conference.
+On that date, the court cancelled the conference and continued the matter.
+The parties appeared in court on April 13, 2010 for a status hearing.
+The court continued the matter until April 26, 2010, at which time a final status hearing was held.
+The parties continue to work on finalizing the settlement agreement.